-The Temples of Abu Simbel are often overlooked by travelers for the more popular Pyramids of Giza, but it considered one of the most beautiful places in Egypt.
+The Temples of Abu Simbel are often overlooked by travelers for the more popular Pyramids of Giza, but it is considered one of the most beautiful places in Egypt.
 To be completely honest, I never heard of it until we were going over the itinerary and it was on there.
-The temples of the Abu Simbel temples are two massive rock temples, and I consider this complex one of the best temples in Egypt.
+The Abu Simbel temples are two massive rock temples, and I consider this complex one of the best temples in Egypt.

 Temples of Abu Simbel